-The water level of the Yucatan Peninsula varies, giving rise to different formations in the form of dry caves, caverns or cenotes.
-In this wonderful Peninsula we have a festival of cavities, the underground world will catch you.
+The water level of the Yucatan Peninsula varies, which gives rise to different formations in the form of dry caves, caverns or cenotes.
+In this wonderful Peninsula we have a festival of cavities, the underground world is going to catch you.

 WHAT ARE THE CENOTES

-After this brief explanation of the characteristics of the soil and the drops and rises in sea level, we will understand at once what cenotes are.
+After this brief explanation of the characteristics of the soil and the rises and falls of sea level, we will understand at once what are the cenotes.

 The word cenote is born from pronouncing the Mayan word Yucatecan ts'ono'ot or dzonot (well with water).
-When we talk about cenotes we are referring to the holes that allow us access until we reach the body of water.
+When we talk about cenotes we are referring to the holes that allow us access to the body of water, the water table.
 These holes in the floor are naturally produced by the collapse of the ceiling.
 When the sea level is low, the caves are full of air.
-It is then that most of the collapses occur due to lack of support.
+It is then when most of the collapses occur due to lack of support.

 These collapses are one of the karst landscapes that exist in limestone areas of the Planet and that we know as sinkhole.
 In this part of the world we know them as cenotes, which remained as we have seen from the word dzonot of the Yucatec Maya.
 Are sinkholes flooded with water, wells with water.

-We can distinguish cenotes according to their opening to the ground.
-The opening types of the cenotes classify them into three types:
+We can distinguish the cenotes according to the types of opening, the cenotes classify them into types:

-- there is a fourth type that includes those called ancient cenotes or watery.
+- and we can include those called ancient cenotes or watery.
 Many of these are already dry, collecting water only in the rainy season.

 HOW MANY CENOTES ARE THERE